Asia protests at U.S. solar, washer tariffs, fears more to come

 Trump’s actions on trade during his first year had been less alarming than many outside the United States had feared, but Louis Kuijs, head of Asia economics at consultancy Oxford Economics in Hong Kong, said this may now be changing.

-“This could very well be just one step of many,” he said, adding that steel and aluminum were also on Washington’s list.
+“This could very well be just one step of many,” he said, adding that steel and aluminium were also on Washington’s list.

 Economists still believe the United States will avoid taking measures that could impact U.S. companies global supply chains, particularly for cars and electronics.
 But the tariffs on washing machines will deal a heavy blow to South Korea’s Samsung Electronics and LG Electronics.